 Why is it so difficult for us to say the truth and accept our wrongdoings?
 Why do we have to be morally uptight all the time?
 Is there an end to this absurdity of hypocrisy and pretence?

-I am a firm believer in energies and I have seen their effect play out in my life.
-Indulging in mindless, casual sex with unworthy men left me confused.
-My life became more chaotic.
+Indulgence in mindless, casual sex left me confused.
+My life became chaotic.
 Only when I hit rock bottom, I awakened.
 I withdrew into a shell, I didn’t want to be in touch with people.
 Because other people are hell.
 The irony of life is there’s no heaven without hell.
 We need people.
 We need suffering to feel joy when it arrives, we need hell to cherish paradise.

 I have reached a stage where I know what I seek.
 I have realized that sex isn’t a casual sport for me.
 I am monogamish (more on this in another post).
-I cannot share my man.
-I am a jealous and possessive woman.
-I now openly admit that I want love and companionship.
+I want love and companionship.
 I seek a sense of belonging.
 I want someone who feels like home – a home where we exist as two individuals, not as a ‘relationship’, and we come together to create a harmonious life.
 Where we are aware of our flaws and embrace those imperfections.

 I want someone to come back to after a tiring day and share a cup of chai and smoke.
 I want someone to watch a movie with my head on his shoulder.
 I want someone for who I can do little things that bring a smile to his face.
 I want someone who would laugh on my stupid and dirty jokes.
 I want someone to argue and fight with and then apologize for acting crazy.
 I seek someone who would be willing to grow with me, not against me.
 It isn’t going to be easy but I want to put that work into a relationship.
 I am done with instant gratification.
 It’s useless and doesn’t add value to my life in any way.
 In fact, it leaves me emptier and lonelier.